tgm-team/tgm/.github/CONTRIBUTING.md

 ## Continuous Integration

-OpenDG uses [Github Actions](https://github.com/shenyangHuang/openDG/tree/main/.github/workflows) for continuous integration.
+TGM uses [Github Actions](https://github.com/tgm-team/tgm/tree/main/.github/workflows) for continuous integration.

-Everytime you send a Pull Request, your commit will be built and checked against the openDG guidelines:
+Everytime you send a Pull Request, your commit will be built and checked against the TGM guidelines:

 1. Ensure that your code is formatted correctly.
 We use the [`Ruff-Formatter`](https://docs.astral.sh/ruff/formatter/).